Noncommutative Motives I: A Universal Characterization of the Motivic Stable Homotopy Theory of Schemes: Noncommutative Motives - Motivic Stable Homotopy Theory of Noncommutative Spaces over a Ring

-Recall also that an exact sequence is said to be \emph{strict} if the diagram (\ref{pku}) is also a pullback in $\dg^{idem}$.
-Again by the results of \cite{keller-exact}, in terms of the associated homotopy triangulated categories this corresponds to the additional condition that $[\widehat{A}]$ is thick in $[\widehat{B}]$.\\
+\begin{remark} It is common to find in the literature the terminology of \emph{strict exact sequence} to denote an exact sequence (\ref{pku}) in $\dg^{idem}$ which, appart from being a pushout square, is also a pullback in $\dg^{idem}$.
+It follows again from the results of \cite{keller-exact} that in terms of the associated homotopy triangulated categories this corresponds to the additional condition that $[\widehat{A}]$ is thick in $[\widehat{B}]$.
+It follows however that when working in $\dg^{idem}$ this terminology is unnecessary because every exact sequence is strict.
+This follows from the properties of the functor $N_{dg}^L$ together with the Corollary \ref{exactsequencesarestrict}. \end{remark}

 Let us now come back to the definition of open immersion.
 Thanks to the results of Thomason in \cite[Section 5]{thomasonalgebraic} and to the work of B.Keller in \cite{keller-exact}, we know that for a quasi-compact and quasi-separated scheme $X$ with a quasi-compact open embedding $i:U\hookrightarrow X$, the restriction map $i^*:L_{qcoh}(X)\to L_{qcoh}(U)$ fits in a strict exact sequence in $\dgcc$